redsanket/spark/external/hadoop/guide/yarn/home.rst

    .. glossary::

      ResourceManager
        Is the ultimate authority that arbitrates resources among all the applications in the system.
 It has two main components: `Scheduler` and `ApplicationsManager`.
-The `ResourceManager` and the :term:`NodeManager` form the data-computation framework.
+The `ResourceManager` and the :term:`NodeManager`
+       form the data-computation framework.

      NodeManager
        Is the per-machine framework agent who is responsible for containers, monitoring their resource usage (cpu, memory, disk, network) and reporting the same to the ResourceManager/Scheduler.
 See :numref:`yarn-nm` for more details.

      Scheduler
-        iIs responsible for allocating resources to the various running applications subject to familiar constraints of capacities, queues etc. The Scheduler is pure scheduler in the sense that it performs no monitoring or tracking of status for the application.
-Also, it offers *no guarantees* about restarting failed tasks either due to application failure or hardware failures.
-The Scheduler performs its scheduling function based on the resource requirements of the applications; it does so based on the abstract notion of a resource Container which incorporates elements such as memory, cpu, disk, network etc. The Scheduler has a pluggable policy which is responsible for partitioning the cluster resources among the various queues, applications etc (See :numref:`yarn_scheduling`).
+       Is responsible for allocating resources to the various running applications subject to familiar constraints of capacities, queues etc.
+       The Scheduler is pure scheduler in the sense that it performs no monitoring or tracking of status for the application.
+Also, it offers *no guarantees* about restarting failed tasks either due to application failure or hardware failures. |br|
+       The Scheduler performs its scheduling
+       function based on the resource requirements of the applications; it does so based on the abstract notion of a resource Container which incorporates elements such as memory, cpu, disk, network etc. The Scheduler has a pluggable policy which is responsible for partitioning the cluster resources among the various queues, applications etc (See :numref:`yarn_scheduling`). |br|
        The current schedulers such as the `CapacityScheduler` and the `FairScheduler` would be some examples of plug-ins.

      ApplicationsManager
-       Is responsible for accepting job-submissions, negotiating the first container for executing the application specific `ApplicationMaster` and provides the service for restarting the `ApplicationMaster` container on failure.
-The per-application `ApplicationMaster` has the responsibility of negotiating appropriate resource containers from the Scheduler, tracking their status and monitoring for progress.
+       Is responsible for accepting job-submissions, negotiating the first container for executing the application specific `ApplicationMaster` and provides the service for restarting the `ApplicationMaster` container on failure. |br|
+       The per-application `ApplicationMaster` has the responsibility
+       of negotiating appropriate resource containers from the Scheduler, tracking their status and monitoring for progress.

 .. _yarn-commands: